-- 5.1 The provision of hydrographic services by contracting governments will remain regulated at the international level by the SOLAS Convention (S). - 5.2 National and international regulations are developing about mandatory data exchange/distribution/access for natural risk mitigation, protection of the environment and the competitive development of value added downstream services (O/T).

-5.3 There will be increased regulation with regard to security that will require earlier and more detailed information on vessel movements and will potentially increase control over vessels within national waters (O).
+- 5.1 The provision of hydrographic services by contracting governments will remain regulated at the international level by the SOLAS Convention.
+(S) - 5.2 National and international policies are developing that encourage or require mandatory open data exchange/distribution/access for natural risk mitigation, protection of the environment and the competitive development of value added downstream services.
+(O/T) - 5.3 There will be increased regulation with regard to security that will require earlier and more detailed information on vessel movements and will potentially increase control over vessels within national waters.
+(O)

-4. Strategic directions
+4. STRATEGIC DIRECTIONS